Peter-Moller/sp-server-report/README.md

 ![example of an error report](example_of_error-report.png)

 Example 4.
-A error detail page:
+An example error detail page (not included in the project as of now):

 ![example_of_error_explanation](example_of_error_explanation.png)